vinaykale64/market-monitor/README.md

 Its updated live and uses the [yfinance](https://pypi.org/project/yfinance/), [finviz](https://github.com/mariostoev/finviz) API in backend.

+If you want to learn more, please check out the [Developer Guide](https://github.com/vinaykale64/market-monitor/blob/master/developer_guide.md).
 Feel free to contribute through PR or raise issues.
 Leave a star if you like the work :)

 ## Stocks
 <img src="images/pic_1.png" width="80%">